Eifel: Basement

 The basement in the Eifel, as in the other regions of the Rhenish Massif, consists mainly of Devonian slates, sandstones and limestones, laid down in an ocean south of the Old Red Continent and folded and overthrust in the Variscan orogeny.
 Only on the northern edge of the Eifel, in the High Fens and its environs, do older rocks from the Cambrian and Ordovician outcrop.
-Rocks of the Carboniferous, which followed the Devonian, do not occur in the Eifel itself, but lie along its northern boundary in the region of Aachen.
+Rocks of the Carboniferous do not occur in the Eifel itself, but lie along its northern boundary in the region of Aachen.

 The Devonian rocks were deposited in an oceanic basin, in which erosion debris was washed in from the north from the great north continent of Euramerica (Laurussia or the Old Red Continent) which was formed by Caledonian mountain building during the Silurian.
 From the end of the Lower Carboniferous the sea basin was caught up in the Variscan mountain building process, pushed together and uplifted, and thus formed part of the Variscan mountain system that, in the Upper Carboniferous and early Permian, covered large areas of Europe.

-The Eifel geological structures like main folds and overthrusts can be traced in a SW-NE direction far beyond the Rhine valley.
+The Eifel geological structures like main folds and overthrusts can be traced in a southwest–northeast direction far beyond the Rhine valley.